Why international law is still the world’s best defence

 In a century increasingly defined by multipolarity, the convergent interests of the so-called Global North and Global South in safeguarding peace and stability within – and one hopes beyond – their respective spheres of influence must rise above the complacencies and double standards that have long underwritten the status quo.

-True advocacy demands courage— to uphold and apply the law equally and impartially, even when doing so is uncomfortable, unpopular, or personally costly.
+True advocacy demands courage – to uphold and apply the law equally and impartially, even when doing so is uncomfortable, unpopular, or personally costly.
 It is the discipline to defend rights not only when they align with powerful interests, or “tribal” and prevailing sentiments but wherever justice demands it.

 The legitimacy and potency of international justice are also fundamentally anchored in ethical leadership and an unwavering fidelity to principle.
 It is incumbent upon the stewards of international institutions, courts and tribunals to embody integrity, impartiality, and steadfast dedication to their mandates.
 When these ethical foundations are shaken or compromised, the repercussions are deep and lasting: public confidence disintegrates, victims suffer renewed injustice, adversaries are emboldened, and the quest for justice is dealt a blow.
 The character and courage of those at the helm are not mere virtues, but the cornerstone upon which the entire edifice of international justice stands.